sertxudeveloper/Lyra/Lyra Documentation.md

 | public | [retrieveValue](#public-retrievevalue) | mixed | Default method to obtain the data from the model column, or a null if it not exists. |

 #### public static make
-Method to initialize the field, all the field should start with a static call to these method.
+Method to initialize the field, all the fields should start with a static call to this method.

 ```php
 make(string $name, mixed $column = null)